2010 Arizona elections: Attorney General

 Incumbent Democrat Terry Goddard ran for governor.
 The three Democrats who ran to fill the vacancy were Arizona's House minority leader David Lujan as well as Felecia Rotellini and Vince Rabago both former assistant attorney general.
 The Republican race was between superintendent of public instruction Tom Horne and former Maricopa County attorney Andrew Thomas.

-Both primary elections were close.
-In the Democratic primary, Felecia Rotellini beat out David Lujan by only 3,000 votes, less than 1% of the total votes.
-On the Republican side, Tom Horne declared victory on August 28, with an 853-vote lead.
+In the Republican primary, Tom Horne declared victory on August 28, with an 853-vote lead.
 However, his opponent, Andrew Thomas, did not concede the race until August 31.